nimec77/opencv-opencl-demo/README.md

 **OpenCL not available:**
 - Install OpenCL runtime for your GPU
+- For rusticl support, ensure Mesa with rusticl is installed
 - Check that your GPU supports OpenCL
 - The demo will still work in CPU-only mode

+**Rusticl platform not found:**
+- Ensure Mesa with rusticl support is installed
+- Check that your GPU driver supports OpenCL 3.0
+- The demo will fall back to other available OpenCL platforms

 **Compilation errors:**
 - Ensure you have a C++ compiler installed